microsoft/STL/README.md

     msvcp140d_oss.dll
 ```

-# How To Run The Tests From The Developer Command Prompt For VS
+# How To Run The Tests With A Native Tools Command Prompt

-1. Follow steps 1-9 of [How To Build With A Native Tools Command Prompt][].
+1. Follow [How To Build With A Native Tools Command Prompt][] adding the optional `-DBUILD_TESTING=TRUE` flag.
 2. Invoke `git submodule update --init llvm-project`
-3. Invoke `cmake -G Ninja -DCMAKE_TOOLCHAIN_FILE={where your vcpkg clone is located}\scripts\buildsystems\vcpkg.cmake
--DBUILD_TESTING=TRUE -S . -B {wherever you want binaries}`.
-This differs from above only in `-DBUILD_TESTING=TRUE`.
-4. If you have already followed the steps from [How To Build With A Native Tools Command Prompt][], and have not
-changed the value of `{wherever you want binaries}` in step 4, then there is no need to rebuild to run the tests.
-Otherwise, invoke `ninja -C {wherever you want binaries}` to build the project.

 In addition to following the above steps you must also have [Python][] 3.8 or newer, and have LLVM's `bin` directory on
 the PATH.
+Simply using [LLVM's installer][] and choosing to add LLVM to your path during installation is the easiest
+way to get LLVM's `bin` directory on you PATH.

 ## Running All The Tests